platov/sitecore-frontends-boilerplate/README.md

 By default webpack-dev-server configured to listen on localhost:8080

-hot-module-replacement plugin allows You to see your code changes without refrashing the page. [read more](https://webpack.github.io/docs/hot-module-replacement.html)
+hot-module-replacement plugin allows you to see your code changes without refreshing the page. [read more](https://webpack.github.io/docs/hot-module-replacement.html)